josephburgess/bank-tech-test/README.md

 ## Technical Details
-The main account logic is contained in the `BankSystem` class, along with the `BankAccount` and `Transaction` types located in the types.ts file.
+The main account logic is contained in the `bankAccount` class, along with the and `Transaction` type located in the types.ts file.

 Internally, this class stores the transactions inside an array.

 Each transaction is represented as an object of type `Transaction`, which contains the amount, the date, and the type (deposit | withdrawal) of transaction.
-Current data of the account (balance and transactions) are stored privately, in the shape of type `BankAccount`, and are accessed with the `getAccount()` method.
+Current data of the account Transactions are stored privately, and are not accessible outside of the BankAccount class.
+The BankStatement class is passed to the printStatement method of the BankAccount in order to output formatted string data, rather than passing the sensitive data to the BankStatement class.

-This class also ensures that we are not withdrawing too much money from an account.
+This class also ensures that we are not withdrawing too much money from an account and won't allow a negative number to be used for withdrawal or deposit.

 The `BankStatement` class is responsible for generating a formatted account statement.
 It includes private methods to handle individual transaction formatting, and combines these into a single string with a header.